ue22-p23/web-chatbot/README.md

 ### authenticating

-the first server requires authentication, so you will need to somehow provide a `login / password`
+the GPU server requires authentication, so you will need to somehow provide a `login / password`
 to that effect you need to enhance the `request` object passed to `fetch()` with an additional field `headers` that you would build like so: